Some two and a half millennia ago, in what is now Southern Italy, there lived a legendary wrestler by the name of Milo of Croton.

 That’s why on the path to becoming consistent, it’s best to start with a goal so small, something that it’s so easy to do that it doesn’t require any motivation at all, and then do it and do it and do it until you build the courage to set more ambitious goals.

-As an example, as a beginner blogger, aiming to publish a new blog post every day is going to require tremendous amounts of discipline and willpower, which will soon deplete you of your desire to even get the job done.
+As an example, as a beginner blogger, aiming to publish a new blog post every day is going to require tremendous amounts of discipline and willpower, which will soon deplete you of your desire to even get the job done, while publishing just one article every week will be a far more manageable task.

 Every day, Milo’s calf grew just a little bit, and yet, these gains also required that his own muscles develop for him to be able to handle the weight.